LukeGrahamLandry/franca/devlog.md

   and sync them so you can dlopen on one thread and call a function from another. this is gonna be so incredibly slow, sad day.
 - use the starting env inside jit shims since i need get_current_tls to work
+- if i try to spawn a worker from a worker it just silently does nothing? works if i send a message to the main thread to ask it to do it, but my program's still super broken.
+- fuck ok so my static variabels are getting reset every time because it re-copies active data segments each time you create a module for a new thread. so i need to make it a passive data segment and then the first thing the program does is run the memory.init instruction, but it needs to know the size of the data so i have to somehow smuggle that information to it. which SUCKS. the js side can't pass it in because instantiateStreaming just gives you a Module and an Instance and it seems those only let you reflect on the imports/exports. i guess i just need a new Fixup type.
+  HACK: for now just scan for the exact bytes of the function where i do memory.init and poke in the sizes. it does work, and it does make it faster. mandelbrot_ui: 600ms -> 400ms.

 ## (Dec 2)